No Knead Rustic Bread

 1 1/2 cups of lukewarm water

 Start by adding the yeast and the sugar into the water.
-Give the mixture and good stir and let sit for about five minutes or until the yeast activates and it bubbles up.
+Give the mixture a good stir and let sit for about five minutes or until the yeast activates and it bubbles up.

 Mix the dry ingredients together.

 Using a wooden spoon, mix the wet and dry mixtures together until well incorporated.